 CALAFCO Support March 2018 Position: Support CALAFCO Comments: This bill would expand the process of initiating the formation of a regional pack and open space district by adding that a local governing body may adopt a resolution proposing to form a new district.
 This would be in lieu of having a 5,000 signature petition.
 The LAFCo process remains intact.
-The intent of this bill is to create an easier way to proposed the formation of these types of districts, thereby removing the need for special legislation to do so.
+The intent of this bill is to create an easier way (not to replace but in addition to existing process) to proposed the formation of these types of districts, thereby removing the need for special legislation to do so.
 The bill is author-sponsored.
 AB 3254 (Committee on Local Government) Local government organization: omnibus.
 Current Text: Chaptered: 7/9/2018 html pdf Introduced: 3/14/2018 Last Amended: 5/17/2018 Status: 7/9/2018-Approved by the Governor.
 Chaptered by Secretary of State - Chapter 86, Statutes of 2018.

 Desk Policy Fiscal Floor Desk Policy Fiscal Floor Conf.
-Enrolled Vetoed Chaptered 1st House 2nd F louse Conc.
-Lilioned Velocu Chaptered Summary:
+Enrolled Vetoed Chaptered [ 1st House 2nd H louse Conc.
+Lilioned vetoed Chaptered Summary: